 Voluntary purchases can only be made if all early withdrawals have been repaid in full.
-If repayment of the early withdrawal is no longer permitted, purchases may be actioned if there is a need for a purchase beyond the early withdrawal.
+If repayment of the early withdrawal is no longer permitted, purchases may be actioned as long as there is a need for a purchase beyond the early withdrawal.